Kettler History, Family Crest & Coats of Arms

 The surname Kettler was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Kettler family
+Early History of the Kettler family

 This web page shows only a small excerpt of our Kettler research.
 Another 108 words (8 lines of text) covering the years 1582, 1774, 1725, 1650, 1698, 1682, 1698, 1610, 1682, 1642 and 1682 are included under the topic Early Kettler History in all our PDF Extended History products and printed products wherever possible.